AnthoniBortolotto/CRM/README.md

 ## Note

-This is a learning project and it's meant to demonstrate basic concepts and serve as a starting point for learning Go and MongoDB.
+This is a learning project and it's meant to demonstrate basic concepts and serve as a starting point for learning and develop an API using Go and MongoDB.